FleaRex/DivisionGame/README.md

 which you can get from npm. (https://www.npmjs.com/package/http-server)

-TODO: Non multiples don't have to actually come from multiplication.
-      Maybe try and give some output about student understanding.
+TODO: Maybe try and give some output about student understanding.
       Formalisation as a game.
       Nicer Graphics.
+      Unravel Game and Gamemaker
+      Reinstitute clicking on tiles.
+      Add menu systems.
+      Fix the crash on clicking very quickly.
+      Stop making so many tiles/Find a way to remove old tiles.